-I’ve given up on improving my recall, and instead have developed a system to organise myself and make sure I get around to doing things I’ve said I would.
-Much like my personal finance system, this system has evolved over the years based on what’s made noticeable improvements to my life.
+I’ve developed a system to organise myself and make sure I get around to doing the things I need to do.
+Like my personal finance system, this system has evolved over the years based on what’s made noticeable improvements to my life, and this memo describes what I currently put into practice, and not some aspirational system I can only hope to achieve

 Trello for to-do lists